<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Boyana Church + The National History Museum

 These sites are near one another and located in a suburb about 15-20 minutes drive outside of the city from the center, so it's best to do them on the same day.
-A lot of travelers block off about half a day for this excursion.
+But a lot of people say it's well worth the trip out here!

 Check out their website for more details